uoc-data-science/r_python/r_py_cheatsheet.md

 ### R

 Purpose: Gather takes multiple columns and collapses into key-value pairs, duplicating all other columns as needed.
-You use gather() when you notice that you have columns that are not variables.
+You use `gather()` when you notice that you have columns that are not variables.

-Official documentation: [R Documentation](https://www.rdocumentation.org/packages/tidyr/versions/0.8.3/topics/gather) Good help, tutorials:
+Official documentation: [R Documentation](https://www.rdocumentation.org/packages/tidyr/versions/0.8.3/topics/gather)

+Good help, tutorials:

 1. [Stats Education](http://statseducation.com/Introduction-to-R/modules/tidy%20data/gather/)

-Working example (asap):
+Working example:

 ```R
 library(tidyverse)